 Brilliant is a recognized authority and sought-after participant in engagements with foreign heads of state and meetings with the White House and legislators on Capitol Hill.
 He successfully directed and led advocacy campaigns to support passage of trade agreements with Australia, Colombia, Panama, Singapore, and South Korea and played a leading role in encouraging U.S.-China trade negotiators to establish a level playing field for U.S. companies.

-Brilliant serves on a number of boards, including the Atlantic Council, the U.S. Council for International Business, and the Center for International Private Enterprise.
-He is a member of the National Committee on United States-China Relations and serves as an economic development adviser to the governor of China’s Guangdong Province.
-In addition, he advises companies on international business strategies.
+Brilliant is a frequent commentator for national media outlets, covering international business and trade policy.
+He serves on the boards of the Atlantic Council, the U.S. Council for International Business, the Center for International Private Enterprise, the U.S. Global Leadership Coalition, and the Advisory Committee on Voluntary Foreign Aid for USAID.
+He is a member of the Council on Foreign Relations and the National Committee on United States-China Relations and an economic development adviser to the governor of China’s Guangdong Province.

 Before joining the Chamber in 1994, Brilliant was an attorney with Stewart and Stewart in Washington, D.C.
 He received his J.D. from American University’s Washington College of Law and his B.A. in government and politics from the University of Maryland.